 skill-audit

 skill-audit is a production-ready AI agent skill for claude-code, gemini-cli, openai-codex, and 1 more.
-Auditing AI agent skills for security vulnerabilities, prompt injection, permission abuse, supply chain risks, or structural quality.
+Auditing AI agent skills and agent definitions for security vulnerabilities, prompt injection, permission abuse, supply chain risks, permission escalation, or structural quality.

 Quick Facts